It is believed by many that male professional footballers are not openly gay or bisexual in comparison to female players.

 In December 2017, Davis publicly criticized comments made by FA chairman Greg Clarke that "professional players who out themselves as homosexual would be taking a risk."

-Davis urged other homosexual players to come out publicly and not fear a backlash.
+Davis urged other homosexual soccer players to come out publicly and not fear a backlash.

 The 27-year-old has spoken out encouraging gay footballers not to worry about coming out, sharing his own experiences as part of Uefa’s Equal Game campaign, to foster greater inclusion and diversity in the sport.